netbox-community/netbox/docs/installation/web-server.md

 ## Possible reasons for 5XX Errors

-### gunicorn is misconfigured or not running
+### gunicorn is mis-configured or not running

-If you receive a 502 (bad gateway) error, this indicates that gunicorn is misconfigured or not running.
+If you receive a 502 (bad gateway) error, this indicates that gunicorn is mis-configured or not running.

-### selinux is blocking Nginx or Apache from initating connections
+### selinux is blocking Nginx or Apache from initiating connections

 If you receive a 503 (Service Unavailable) selinux might be the culprit if see the following in Apache’s error log:
 ```no-highlight